-- L. Finish Line: Meet managers must make every effort to clearly define the finish line.
-The use of brightly colored cones placed on the outside ends of the actual finish line are recommended. - M. Ethics of Competition and Sportsmanship: Unethical and unsportsmanlike conduct by competitors, coaches and spectators will be penalized under the provisions of By-laws 6.011 and 6.012. - N. The Games Committee: A games committee as described in the National Federation Track & Field rules 3-2-1, through 3-2-8 will be appointed by the meet Manager.
-This committee shall act as a jury of appeals (3-5-1).
+L. Finish Line: Meet managers must make every effort to clearly define the finish line.
+The use of brightly colored cones placed on the outside ends of the actual finish line are recommended.

+M. Ethics of Competition and Sportsmanship: Unethical and unsportsmanlike conduct by competitors, coaches and spectators will be penalized under the provisions of By-laws 6.011 and 6.012.

+N. The Games Committee: A games committee as described in the National Federation Track & Field rules 3-2-1, through 3-2-8 will be appointed by the Meet Manager.
+This committee shall act as a jury of appeals (3-5-I).
 The committee may also be called to meet to discuss the suspension of play due to hazardous weather conditions (Note that either the Meet Referee or Meet Management may make the decision to suspend competition as a result of severe weather).
 Selected individuals can include school representatives.
-NO IHSA OR NFHS RULE MAY BE SET ASIDE OR IGNORED BY THE GAMES COMMITTEEE/JURY OF APPEALS. - O. Posting of State Final Results: Results of the individual races and team scores will be posted for the coaches at a designated area following each race.
-The final results showing individual and team scoring will be also posted for the general public. - P. Posting of Regional/Sectional/State results: Regional/Sectional/State race results will not be posted by meet management or their designee until the results have been evaluated and approved (signed) by the IHSA meet referee.
+NO IHSA OR NFHS RULE MAY BE SET ASIDE OR IGNORED BY THE GAMES COMMITTEEE/JURY OF APPEALS.

+0. Posting of State Final Results: Results of the individual races and team scores will be posted for the coaches at a designated area following each race.
+The final results showing individual and team scoring will be also posted for the general public.

+P. Posting of Regional/Sectional/State results: Regional/Sectional/State race results will not be posted by meet management or their designee until the results have been evaluated and approved (signed) by the IHSA meet referee.
+A period of not less than 15 minutes will be provided for coaches' review after posting and prior to going to the awards stand.